toriastahl/SI485/README.md

 # Analysis
-*SIGIR_QS_az.ipynb*: code analyzing the data collected in the Amazon UK notebooks (in the code folder) for gender associations.

-*SIGIR_QS_argosuk.ipynb*: code analyzing the data collected in the Argos notebooks for gender associations.
+*SIGIR_QS_UK.ipynb*: using the data collected in the query suggestion notebooks, analyzing for gender associations and comparing the two UK e-commerce sites scraped (Amazon UK and Argos).

 # predoc_info
 *all_items.txt*: list of toys used as search inputs for scraping.